Comilla District: History

 The name Comilla is derived from the Bengali word Komolangko (কমলাঙ্ক), the previous ancient name of the region, which means 'lotus pond'.
 The present Comilla is a district under the Chittagong Division.
-It was once under ancient Samatata and later became part of the state of Tripura.
-As far as is known from the ancient archeology found in the region, Gupta emperors ruled Tripura since the fifth century AD.
+It was once under the reign of Gangaridai and Samatata in ancient period.
+As far as is known from the ancient archeology found in the region, Gupta emperors ruled Comilla since the fifth century AD.
+It was under the control of Gauda Kingdom in 6th century AD after the fall of Gupta rule in Bengal.
 According to historians, the Buddhist Deva dynasty ruled the region from the seventh to the middle of the eighth century.
-In the ninth century, Comilla came under the control of the kings of Harikela and then ruled by the Chandra dynasty during the tenth and mid-eleventh century AD.
-Later on, it was ruled by the Mughals and then it came under the rule of East India Company in 1765.
+In the ninth century, Comilla came under the control of the kings of Harikela and Chandra dynasty during the tenth and mid-eleventh century AD.
+These rulers built the Shalban Vihara in the Mainamati hills, which was a major centre of Buddhist learning.
+The region became a part of Hindu Sena and Deva dynasty in the 12th and 13th centuries, and was one of the last strongholds of these dynasties after the invasion of the Delhi Sultanate.